Accountability, Healing, and Justice for Victims of Child Sexual Abuse

 Boy Scouts of America

 Child sexual abuse occurs across religions and denominations.
 Children and families trust the religious leaders of their community, and that trust is sometimes abused.
 The Catholic Church receives hundreds of accusations of abuse by clerics every year, with minimal response from the Vatican.
-Amid the wave of sex abuse lawsuits against the church, at least 20 Catholic dioceses in the U.S. have filed for bankruptcy.
-It is our job to support you regardless of your beliefs, your background or the size of the institution.
+Our job is to support you regardless of your beliefs, your background, or the institution’s size.

-Leaders involved in youth sports and activities are responsible for the safety of the children they’re working with.
-When they fail at this, children suffer.
+Leaders of private schools and those involved in youth sports, activities, and clubs are responsible for the safety of the children with whom they work.
+When they fail, children suffer.
 Coaches, teachers, and volunteers are looked up to by the children entrusted to them.
 We work to hold institutions accountable for their actions.

 Paralysis due to mismanagement of